 A psychologist may ask a person questions to see if their symptoms match the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Clinicians use this manual to diagnose mental health conditions.

-A person does not need a mental health diagnosis to get help.
 If fear of abandonment significantly affects a person’s life or relationships, they may benefit from professional support.

 Talk therapy may help.
 During therapy, a person can explore their experiences of abandonment and potentially identify the cause of their anxiety.

 Certain therapy models may be more helpful for certain types of abandonment fears.
 For example, cognitive behavioral therapy (CBT) may

 A therapist can help individuals build self-esteem to feel more capable or lovable.
 They may also teach someone about establishing healthy boundaries and communicating effectively with partners.